It’s Springtime To Clean

 Vacuum all your drapes and if you like that squeaky clean feeling and that fresh smell throw them in the washing machine or take them to your local dry cleaner.
 They will come back good as new and smelling fresh.
 Blinds are also a tough one I find that a good mini blind brush and some elbow grease work just fine.

-Take this time to clean all the places you normally ignore and to declutter of things you no longer need or use.
+Take this time to clean all the places you normally ignore and to declutter things you no longer need or use.
 Put those things aside and get ready for that spring garage sale.
-Spring cleaning can be very time consuming, so have fun and don’t rush unless you really want to.
+Spring cleaning can be very time-consuming, so have fun and don’t rush unless you want to.